usalu/semio/README.md

 ## 🤔 When should I design with semio?

-If you design storeys, walls, windows, slabs, roofs by moving them around, changing individual dimensions of those, then you should stick to your BIM tool ❌

 If you design unique atmospheres by hand drawn sketches, eager to find the right shape based on surfaces with one-of-each-kind morphology, then you should stick to your 3d tool ❌

+If you design floor plans, sections and elevations by moving lines and hatches around, analyzing contours then you should stick to your CAD tool ❌

+If you design storeys, walls, windows, slabs and roofs by moving them around, changing individual dimensions of those, then you should stick to your BIM tool ❌

 If you design high-resolution blobs by sophisticated rules, statistical noise, intersection-based entropy, then you should stick to your solver tool ❌

-If you design custom typologies by iteratively detailing types and variants based on metrics, then you should use semio ✅
+If you design modular systems
+by iteratively developing typology based on metrics, then you should use semio ✅

 # 🚀 Getting started